Skip to main content

 Software

-The Omega2 SPI interface is available at /dev/spidev0.1.
+The Omega2 hardware SPI interface is available at /dev/spidev0.1.

 • spidev0 is the Omega2's SPI bus number.